Left the Unit in 2018

 Catherine joined CEDAR in October 2016 as a post-doctoral research associate with the Behavioural Epidemiology programme.
-Her work in the Creating Active School Environments (CASE) project focuses on ways to increase activity levels in youth by adapting the school environment.
+Her work in the Creating Active School Environments (CASE) project focused on ways to increase activity levels in youth by adapting the school environment.
 Catherine left the Unit and CEDAR in July 2018.

 Catherine completed her PhD at Michigan State University in May 2016, under the supervision of Dr. Karin Pfeiffer.
 As part of her doctoral work, Catherine explored the association between cognitive function and physical activity in preschool children, the longitudinal influence of family variables on youth physical activity, and the interaction of puberty and race on cardiovascular fitness in adolescent girls.